Scheduler

 kind = "parameter-server"

-Each [[...worker]] or [[...parameter_server]] table serializes directly into a worekerRequirement.
+Each [[...worker]] or [[...parameter_server]] table serializes directly into a worker Requirement.

 Make sure that the GPU requirements for the worker match the required GPU memory for training with a batch size of 1 on a GPU.
-A good estimat in GB is #number of parameters * 24 * 9e-10.
+A good estimate in GB is #number of parameters * 24 * 9e-10.
 This is equal to the model memory (1 fp32) + AdamW state (4 fp32) + gradient (1 fp32) and activation (1 fp32).
 For a better estimation consult Transformer math.
-The number of paramters can be easily computed in
+The number of parameters can be easily computed in

 torchwithsum(v.shape.numel() for v in model.state_dict().values()).